Organisation of VINCI’s corporate governance

 Organisation of VINCI’s Executive Management and corporate management structures

-Xavier Huillard has formed the Executive Committee comprising the Group’s main operational and functional senior executives, which had 13 members at 6 February 2025.
-The information required under Article L.22-10-10 2° of the French Commercial Code on the means by which the Company aims to achieve gender balance at the highest executive levels is provided in paragraph 3.1.3.3, “Equal opportunities, the foundation for VINCI’s culture”, of the Sustainability report, page 249.
+As VINCI’s Chief Operating Officer, since the 1st May 2025, Mr Pierre Anjolra chairs the Executive Committee, which is composed of the Group's senior operational and functional managers.
+The information required under Article L.22-10-10 2° of the French Commercial Code on the means by which the Company aims to achieve gender balance at the highest executive levels is provided in paragraph 3.1.3.3, “Equal opportunities, the foundation for VINCI’s culture”, of the Sustainability report.

 The Executive Committee approves and monitors the implementation of the Group’s cross-cutting policies, particularly in the areas of risk management, finance, human resources, safety, IT and insurance.
 It provides for frequent and regular exchanges on matters of importance relating to the Group’s activities.
-The Executive Committee met 20 times in 2024.

 Lead Director

-The purpose of the position of Lead Director is to have a Board member who can serve as a point of contact distinct from the Chairman and Chief Executive Officer and who also has the personal powers necessary to guarantee the Board’s responsiveness in all circumstances.
+The purpose of the position of Lead Director is to have a Board member who can serve as a point of contact distinct from the Chairman and the Chief Executive Officer and who also has the personal powers necessary to guarantee the Board’s responsiveness in all circumstances.
 In accordance with the Board’s internal rules, the Lead Director is authorised to request the addition of any item to the agenda of a Board meeting or ask the Chairman to call a Board meeting.